LiDlab/TransDSI/README.md

 The DeepDSI score of Q14694 and Q00987 is 0.9987.
 ```

-Under normal circumstances, DeepDSI typically takes around 100 seconds to predict the DeepDSI score for a candidate pair.
+Under normal circumstances, DeepDSI typically takes around 100 seconds to predict the DeepDSI score for a candidate DSI pair.
-If you prefer not to utilize the GPU, you can append '--nogpu' at the end of the command.
+If you prefer not to utilize the GPU, you can append `--nogpu` at the end of the command.
 In certain scenarios, it may even be faster than using the GPU.

 ### DSI binding site inference